osism/osism.github.io/docs/guides/troubleshooting-guide/rookify.md

 sidebar_position: 40
 ---

-# Rookify (technical preview)
+# Rookify (Technical Preview)

 :::warning

 Rookify is developed to migrate from Ceph-Ansible to Rook _in place_ and _without downtime_.
-Nevertheless, it is **strongly advised** to test Rookify in a controlled environment beforehand, such as the [OSISM testbed](https://github.com/osism/testbed).
-Additionally, ensure that all precautionary backups are taken, and any other necessary safety measures are in place.
+Nevertheless, it is **strongly advised** to test Rookify in a controlled environment first, such as the [OSISM testbed](https://github.com/osism/testbed).
+Additionally, ensure that precautionary backups are made, and all other necessary safety measures are in place.

 :::

-The [Rookify GitHub repository](https://github.com/SovereignCloudStack/rookify) includes a README.md that provides a condensed summary of the information covered here.
+For a condensed summary of the information covered here, refer to the [Rookify GitHub repository](https://github.com/SovereignCloudStack/rookify).

-## ssh-issues
+## SSH Issues

-**"Failed to load private key" **
+**"Failed to load private key"**

-- make sure the id-rsa keys are "clean" and do not contain unexpected strings like "\<\<EOF".
-Possible solution: Clean the keys manually or call `ssh-keygen -p -N "" -f ssh.key` to convert and reformat the keyfile to the expected format.
+- ensure the `id-rsa` keys are "clean" and do not contain unexpected strings like "\<\<EOF".
+- Solution: Clean the keys manually, or use the following command to reformat the keyfile: `ssh-keygen -p -N "" -f ssh.key`.

-**"too many authentications error"**
+**"Too many authentications error"**

-- Sometimes too many keys loaded are loaded by the ssh-agent.
-Possible solution: Switch off the ssh-agent on you machine.
-You can do this yourself or by allowing direnv ( `direnv allow` ) to use `.envrc`.
+- This can occur if too many keys are loaded by the ssh-agent.
+- Solution: Disable the ssh-agent on your machine.
+You can do this manually or by allowing `direnv` to use `.envrc` with the command `direnv allow`.
+To install `direnv` on your machine refer to [Direnv's documentation](https://direnv.net/docs/installation.html)

-## frozen state
+## Frozen State

-- if the rookify process freezes, check your connections.
-In the OSISM testbed especially check the vpn-connection (in testbed epository try `make vpn-*`)
+- If the Rookify process freezes, check your connections.
+- In the OSISM testbed, ensure the VPN connection is active.
+For help to setup the VPN connection for the Testbed refer to [OSISM's documentation for testbed setup](https://osism.tech/docs/guides/other-guides/testbed/#vpn-access).